Falkland Street Passive House Retrofit

 effective R values - walls R-24, roof R-65, floors R-24

-triple-pane passive house windows by Vetta
+triple-pane passive house windows from Vetta

 heat pumps for heating and cooling